Ruth Odinga

 Ruth Busia Adhiambo Odinga is a Kenyan politician and current County Woman Representative for Kisumu County in the National Assembly.
 She was the first Deputy Governor for Kisumu County from 2013 to 2017.
 Odinga is a member of the Orange Democratic Movement (ODM).
-She is the daughter to Jaramogi Odinga, the first vice president of Kenya, and the sister of both former Prime Minister Raila Odinga and Oburu Odinga, the serving Senator for Siaya County.
+She is the daughter to Jaramogi Odinga, the first vice president of Kenya, and the sister of both former Prime Minister the late Raila Odinga and Oburu Odinga, the serving Senator for Siaya County.

 Education

 Ruth Odinga is a politician born into a Kenyan political dynasty,.
 She attended Xaverian Primary School, Kisumu where she obtained her East African Certificate of Primary Education (EACPE) in 1973.
 She obtained her East African Advanced Certificate of Education (EAACE) from The Kenya High school in 1981.
 In 1983 she attended the Mutare Girls High School, Zimbabwe, where she gained her A Levels.
 She obtained a degree in social science in 1985, and a postgraduate certificate in development studies in 1989, from the University of Oslo.